ReemALHamed/IOS-CodeSnippets/README.md

 # IOS-CodeSnippets
-Here u can find some useful ios snipptes to save u some time :)
+Here u can find some useful ios snipptes to save u some time :) check [here](https://stackoverflow.com/questions/52417561/how-to-add-remove-custom-code-snippets-in-xcode-11-and-above) to see how to add a code snippet to your xcode

 ## Alert with Text Field
 ```